intuit/fuzzy-matcher/README.md

 This library makes use of Java 8 Stream to run all operations in parallel and makes optimum use of a multi-core cpu.
-Beyond that to find duplicates in a given set of records, this library avoids matching each element with every other element, and reduces the complexity which otherwise would be O(N^2)
+Beyond finding duplicates in a given set of records, this library avoids matching each element with every other element, and reduces the complexity which otherwise would be O(N^2)

 #### Reducing Complexity to O(N Log N)